Last Updated on July 12, 2022

 Knee high socks and slides, anoraks and hoodies, buttoned up polo necks and safety specs featured, all topped off with a visor for extra measure.

-Combined-design sweater, £59.99, Mango – buy now
+Combined-design sweater, now £29.99, Mango – buy now

 The barely there fabric that’s bringing sexy back was a big hit for what will hopefully be a scorcher of a season ahead.

-The delicate slip dresses that flowed over equally see through lingerie from Dsquared may be a little risque for some, but fear not there were some fun styling options to pull this transparent trend off.
+The delicate slip dresses that flowed over equally see through lingerie from Dsquared may be a little risqué for some, but fear not.
+There were some fun styling options to pull this transparent trend off.

-For those who may veer towards modesty Ashish’s floral sheer dresses over brightly coloured tights may be more appealing, or Dior’s ability to layer sheer fabrics in just the right places and covering all the right areas feel a little more wearable.
+For those who may veer towards modesty, Ashish’s floral sheer dresses over brightly coloured tights may be more appealing, or Dior’s ability to layer sheer fabrics in just the right places and covering all the right areas feel a little more wearable.

-Designers delightfully put so many on show this season that it feels like a conspiracy to get us to shed our lockdown pounds and bare all when it comes to our fashion choices this summer.
+Designers delightfully put so many on show this season that it feels like a conspiracy to get us to bare all when it comes to our fashion choices this summer.